gcassarino/esp8266-weather-station-nokia5110/README.md

 ### Installing

-this code is a PlatformIO project, open the project from PlatformIO.
+This code is a PlatformIO project, open the project from PlatformIO.

 ## Authors